yzhan-met/GPHS-426_RS/README.md

-# GPHS-426_RS
+# GPHS-426 Remote Sensing

-The repo for GPHS-426 remote sensing lectures.
+This repo is used to store course material for the GPHS-426 remote sensing lectures.